aquasecurity/opsgenie-plugin/README.md

 Context|Ticket type
 ----|-------
-Scanning and vulnerabilities management|Images that failed the security scans and are non-compliant Scanning and vulnerabilities management|Hosts that failed the security scans and are non-compliant Assurance Gateway|Attempts to push non-complaint or unregistered images to the runtime environment Runtime incidents|Suspicious or unauthorized activity in the container Runtime incidents|Suspicious or unauthorized network activity at a container level
+Scanning|Images that failed the security scans and are non-compliant Scanning|Hosts that failed the security scans and are non-compliant Assurance Gateway|Attempts to push non-complaint or unregistered images to the cluster Runtime incidents|Suspicious or unauthorized activity in a container Runtime incidents|Suspicious or unauthorized network activity at a container level

 _Example: Image Failed Assurance Policy_